SB 350 Electricity Sector Greenhouse Gas Planning Targets

 More about this program

-In March 2021, CARB staff released revised 2030 GHG emissions targets for certain electricity providers.
+CARB staff have finalized the 2023 Update to the 2030 GHG emissions targets for certain electricity providers.